Kirkhammett/IstraziMe/readme.md

 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

-Zapoznaj.Me is a Laravel based web app which displays a list archaeological locations based in Macedonia, as well as details, ticket costs and photographs for each individual location.
+Istrazi.Me is a Laravel based web app which displays a list archaeological locations based in Macedonia, as well as details, ticket costs and photographs for each individual location.

 ## Usage